jackdewinter/pymarkdown/newdocs/src/plugins/rule_md001.md

 ### Another Heading 3
 ```

-If a front-matter field is present with the configured name, a correct document must
+If a front-matter field is present with the configured name, it takes the place of
-start with a level 2 heading:
+a level 1 heading.
+Therefore, a correct document must start with a level 2 heading:

 ```Markdown
 ---